AlekSimpson/sage/vision.md

 3. Polymorphic functions
 4. C like memory management.
 No smart pointers.
 No complicated borrow rules.
 No garbage collection.
 5. The build system is built into the compiler
-6. Arbitrary Compile Time Code Execution
+6. Arbitrary Compile Time Code Execution, using bytecode interpreter
 7. Functions as first class citizens

-- eventually i want to add macros
-- also want to add function pattern matching definition types like in haskell,
-	ex:
-	and 1 1 = 1
-	and 0 1 = 0
-	and 1 0 = 0
-	and 0 0 = 0
-	and _ _ = 0
 - ternary expressions
 - Automated AST Manipulation / Refactoring
 - the ':=' operator
 - infix array initialization, ex: ages [int:5] = [50, 20, 1, 17, 80]
 - 'fallthrough' keyword
-- keyword 'using' before function parameters means that the scope of that value is injected into the scope of the function, (this probably could also be consisted with library imports)
+- keyword 'using' before function parameters means that the scope of that value is injected into the scope of the function

 target datalayouts for the most common platforms: